jtdocter27/EcoDr/README.md

+PhD project tool for Synthetic Biology Risk Assessment

 ECODr Main
-This is all the working code for EcoGenoRisk, runs on the lab computing cluster DO NOT EDIT
+This is all the working code for EcoGenoRisk HazID subroutine, runs on the lab high performance computing cluster DO NOT EDIT